 Brisbane, Queensland, Australia, 12-17 March 2023

-Draft Decision 7
+Draft Decision 7 Rev 1

-Guidelines for the EAAFP Sister Site Program
+Guidelines for the EAAFP Sister Site Programme

 Recalling that, in accordance with Paragraph 3 and Paragraph 6(1) of the Partnership document, Partners are encouraged to support the development of an East Asian – Australasian Flyway Waterbird Site Network (Flyway Site Network) to ensure a chain of internationally important sites are managed to support the populations of migratory waterbirds of the flyway.
-With the aim of linking the Flyway Network Sites through sharing information and capacity building, to further improve the protection and management of important sites, several communities, site managers and Partners have made eleven Sister Site arrangements under the EAAFP Sister Site Program;
+With the aim of linking the Flyway Network Sites through sharing information and capacity building, to further improve the protection and management of important sites, several communities, site managers and Partners have made eleven arrangements under the EAAFP Sister Site Programme;

-Further recognizing the new developed in accordance with Decision 10.09 “Developing an EAAFP Sister Site Program”; and
+Recognizing the new Guidelines for EAAFP Sister Site Programmes and other relationships between Flyway Network Sites developed in accordance with Decision 10.09 “Developing an EAAFP Sister Site Programme”; and

-ecognizing that several ites have developed EAAFP Sister Site Program, which a case study, and encourages them to continue to engage in the activities [Appendix II]; and
+Further recognizing that several Flyway Network Sites have developed EAAFP Sister Site arrangements (Annex 1).

 The 11th Meeting of Partners